Steps to ensure excellent IRR in Real Estate Projects

 To understand why this happens, one needs to understand how companies in this unique environment typically function.

-With such delays being the norm rather than the exception, developers know that they have to buffer any external commitment in order to maintain reputation and gain or maintain market share.
+With such delays being the norm rather than the exception, developers know that they have to buffer any external commitment in order to maintain their reputation and gain or maintain market share.

 Why should there be delays, one may ask?